influx6/moz/readme.md

 #### StructType Code Generators

-This functions are specific to provide code generation instructions for struct type declarations which the given annotation is attached to.
+These functions types are used to provide code generation instructions for Go type declarations and are the ones who define the end result of what an annotation produces.

+_See [Annotations](./annotations) for code samples of different annotation functions._

 ```go
 type StructAnnotationGenerator func(string, AnnotationDeclaration, StructDeclaration, PackageDeclaration) ([]gen.WriteDirective, error)